nlyrthiia/starknet-lesson/README.md

 - Ready to begin?
 Dive into our courses and fast-track your journey to becoming a proficient Cairo developer.

 Join us at Starknet Lesson, where learning meets innovation, and take your first step towards mastering Cairo programming, version 2.

+## Our Outstanding Students

+At Starknet Lesson, we take immense pride in showcasing our outstanding students.
+These individuals have not only demonstrated exceptional technical skills in our courses but also excelled in problem-solving and innovative thinking.

+### Recent Star Students